karteekdhara98/PACT-geometric-calibration/README.md

 This code is licensed under the MIT license.
 See the LICENSE file for details.

-Author name: Karteekeya Sastry
+Author name: Karteekeya Sastry,
-Caltech Optical Imaging Laboratory
+Caltech Optical Imaging Laboratory,
 Date: 14 March, 2023

 Description of the code: